Mufi-Lang/MufiZ/README.md

 >
 > - `libmufiz_scanner`: `ReleaseFast`
 >   - Since this library doesn't involve memory management on the Zig side, we can prioritize performance.
+> - `libmufiz_table`: `ReleaseFast`
+>   - Since this library doesn't involve memory management on the Zig side, we can prioritize performance.
 > - `libmufiz_core`: `ReleaseFast`
 >   - Since this library contains all of the C code, we can prioritize performance.
 > - `clap`: `ReleaseSafe`